TritonDataCenter/rfd/rfd/0143/README.md

 collection of node-moray clients affords us the option of tuning the subset of Moray shards that a given (or all) garbage collectors poll for new records.

-Function (2) can be accomplished with the node-manta client API.
+Function (2) can be accomplished with the node-manta client API where the instructions will have the same format as those which are created by the existing offline GC job.
+Maintaining this compatibility will allow us to leverage the existing `mako_gc.sh` cron script in the fast delete mechanism.

 ##### Tuning/Control